gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-05-10-piskel-for-playdate.md

 ### Keyboard cursor

 I'm not sure how useful this really is, but I added it anyway.
 Thanks to [juliandescottes](https://github.com/piskelapp/piskel/tree/keyboard-cursor) for the patch.
 You can control the pixel cursor location using Alt+cursor, and space will activate the current tool at that location.
 I haven't tried it but you could set up a game controller to use these keys and [draw like Dan Malone did](https://readonlymemory.vg/the-making-of-speedball-2/)!

+### Shift Palette Color Index Brush

+This tool allows you to do shading using neighbouring colours more easily.
+Thanks to [blurymind](https://github.com/piskelapp/piskel/pull/887) for the patch.

+### Pencil tool (new default)

+Classic Macintosh style Pencil.
+Draws in the opposite color of the pixel the stroke begins on.
+If the stroke begins on transparent, or the secondary color, it draws in the primary color.
+If the stroke begins on the primary color, it draws in the secondary color.
+This minimizes the need to switch between selected colors.
+To draw in a single color you won't need to change colors or tools at all.